Are my children who were born overseas US citizens, or can I help them become U.S. citizens?

 Due to limits on the number of children of permanent residents who can immigrate each year, the child will have to wait several years to reach the top of the immigration waiting list.
 If the service member naturalizes while any children are on the waiting list to immigrate, the children can become permanent residents more quickly and will become U.S. citizens automatically upon their entry into the U.S. with their immigrant visas.

-- The U.S. service member is a U.S. citizen by birth or naturalization.
+- The U.S. service member adoptive parent is a U.S. citizen by birth or naturalization.
 A child who is adopted under the age of 18 will become a U.S. citizen if:

 The service member, while still abroad, can file for a certificate of citizenship and U.S. passport on behalf of the adopted child abroad.
 The child does not have to travel to the U.S. before attaining citizenship.